FREQUENTLY ASKED QUESTIONS

 Exercising and working out before the hunt certainly pays off, especially when taking on our mountain animals.
 Because of our well-tracked properties we are able to drive around most places from the valley floors which allows all ages and abilities of hunters the opportunity to harvest their magnificent trophies.
 Different properties will provide hunters with different levels of hunting to suit their physical requirements.

 Shots vary depending on game being hunted and more importantly the range the hunter is comfortable with.
-For deer and most game 100-250 yards, on tahr and chamois 200-350 yards.
+For deer and most game 100-250 yards, on tahr and chamois 200-400 yards.
+Bow hunting we try to get you to 40-70 yards.

 Our main hunting season is from late February-August.
 Most of the deer species rut late March-end April.
 Tahr and chamois winter coats start late April, rut is late May- end of July but they will have their winter coats right through to September.
 The main bird season is May-July but there are variations, like pheasant is typically April-August.
 The north island deer are hunted later in the season generally from May-September.